denizOgut/Software-Notes/JAVA APP - 2 NOTES.md

 A thread is the smallest unit of processing that can be scheduled.
 It runs concurrently with—and largely independently of—other such units.
 It's an instance of [java.lang.Thread](https://docs.oracle.com/en/java/javase/21/docs/api/java.base/java/lang/Thread.html).
 There are two kinds of threads, platform threads and virtual threads.

+### Goals

+- Enable server applications written in the simple thread-per-request style to scale with near-optimal hardware utilization.

+- Enable existing code that uses the `java.lang.Thread` API to adopt virtual threads with minimal change.

+- Enable easy troubleshooting, debugging, and profiling of virtual threads with existing JDK tools.

 ### What is a Platform Thread?

 A platform thread is implemented as a thin wrapper around an operating system (OS) thread.
 A platform thread runs Java code on its underlying OS thread, and the platform thread captures its OS thread for the platform thread's entire lifetime.
 Consequently, the number of available platform threads is limited to the number of OS threads.